Shift-invariant homogeneous classes of random fields

-In view of \cite{dom2016, Hrovje} $\pk{ \SZ< \IF}=1$ is related to the existence of so-called Rosi\'nski (or mixed moving maxima) representation of max-stable rf's, see also \cite{debicki2017approximation}.
+In view of \cite{dom2016, Hrovje} $\pk{ \SZ< \IF}=1$ is related to the existence of so-called Rosi\'nski (or mixed moving maxima) representation of max-stable rf's, see also \cite{debicki2017approximation, PH2020}.
 Such representations are also referred to as mixed moving maxima (M3) representation \cite{kab2009, Hrovje} being closely related to dissipative/conservative decompositions, \cite{RZ, Genna04, Roy1,Roy, WangStoev, dom2016}.
-The findings in the previous section give several other equivalent conditions for such a representation, which are considered in details in \cite{EHPara}.
+The findings of \Cref{kabA} give several other equivalent conditions for such representations, which are considered in detail in \cite{EHPara}. \\